 Fascia is a thin, tough, elastic type of connective tissue that wraps most structures within the human body, including muscle.
 Fascia supports and protects these structures.
 These soft tissues can become restricted due to overuse, trauma, infectious agents, or inactivity, often resulting in pain, muscle tension, and diminished blood flow.

-I specialize in myofascial release, relieving long held pain and “stuck” muscles.
+look at here now I specialize in myofascial release, relieving long held pain and “stuck” muscles.
 In fact, it’s the type of therapy I do best and also the one that provides results for my clients.